yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 Inspired by open source culture and software development practices the fields are going to be explored simulataneously so that insights from one of the fields can be applied tranfered early on to the other fields.

-*timing of the different work packages and their components (Gantt chart or similar)* *detailed work description, i.e.:*
+*timing of the different work packages and their components (Gantt chart or similar)*
+CastYourArt: October 2014: presentation at kick-off event in Amsterdam
+	     further information in word tables
+*detailed work description, i.e.:*
 *a description of each work package (table 3.1a)*
 *a list of work packages (table 3.1b);*